 A Society of Scottish Artists exhibition at Gracefield Arts Centre, then Kirkcudbright Galleries.

-The idea of Utopia may be older than Thomas More’s famous book, but what could actually be gained from the concept, or possibly lost?
-A personal utopia would surely be as individual as each of our personal imagination.
+The idea of Utopia may be older than Thomas More’s famous book, but what could actually be gained from the concept, or possibly lost.
+A personal utopia would surely be as individual as each of us, and our own personal imagination.
 Is this the difficulty with any proposed Utopian society?
 The power of the individual would make the construct a contradiction.
-However, there is room in Art for the individual to create their own Utopia, which we invite you to do.

 Gracefield Arts Centre is a hub for creativity and the arts in Dumfries & Galloway and together with its sister organisation in Kirkcudbright, the newly opened Kirkcudbright Galleries, aim to promote the best in visual art from home-grown talent and showcase exhibitions of historical and contemporary art from the UK and abroad.
 Find out more about the region and its arts and museum venues at www.dgculture.co.uk